rsp/temper-lang/README.md

 *  Scala LMS has a `Rep[T]` type similar to Meta-ML's code type but inlining is implicit.

+Scala manages without explicit staging operators though it does have a `Rep[T]` type similar to Meta-ML's code type.
+C++ and D use templates for compile-time meta-programming without any code type or explicit staging operators.
+Actual template parameters may be typenames, templates, function pointer, enum value, or an instance of a literal type.

 It is a goal for a compiled bundle to be statically analyzable.
 Julia-style just-in-time function generation conflicts with that in two ways: it prevents analyses that must make whole program